This dark chocolate coconut pudding has four ingredients, and it’s stupid-easy to make. It’s also dairy-free. Believe it!

 If you prefer a bit more sweetness, you could add a touch of raw local honey or even some maple syrup.

-- Heat the coconut milk on medium-low in a heavy-bottomed pot.
-You want to warm it enough to dissolve the gelatin but not boil.
+Heat the rest of the coconut milk on medium-low in a heavy-bottomed pot.
+You want to warm it enough to dissolve the gelatin but don't allow it to boil.
 Add the chocolate and whisk constantly until it melts.

 Pin this Dark Chocolate Coconut Pudding Recipe for later!